This blog is taken from our guide ‘Important information after a family member has sustained a Traumatic Brain Injury’. Download the full guide here >

 When your family member is ready to leave the hospital, there are a number of potential scenarios to consider.
 Some of these can include:

 - Back home

 - Back home with a package of care

 All these different options for discharge should be discussed with you and your family member, and a discharge plan should be put in place.
 It can often be a stressful time for everyone involved, so if you have any worries or concerns, you should speak to the medical team who will be able to answer any questions you may have.
 You will be supported in making the most appropriate decision by the medical team.

-You and your family should be involved in the decision-making process when developing the discharge plan for your family member.
+You and your family member should be involved in the decision-making process when developing the discharge plan.